Nagasaki is a strange city. It’s strange in the sense that in many ways, it feels very “un-Japanese”.

 GUIDE TABLE OF CONTENTS

-Because of the global pandemic, travel guidelines change frequently.
-Our friends at SafetyWing created this helpful website that lists containment measures, testing and treatment information, and travel restrictions around the globe.
+Because of the current global situation, travel guidelines change almost daily.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before doing any serious travel planning, be sure to check the Flatten the Curve website for information on travel restrictions to Japan.